INK-USC/RE-Net/README.md

 ## Installation
 Install PyTorch (>= 0.4.0) following the instuctions on the [official website](https://pytorch.org/).
-Our code is based on Python3.
+Our code is written on Python3.

 ## Train and Test
 Before running, you should preprocess datasets.